UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Core Gameplay Mechanics (Brief)

-- Farm and tend to crops.
+- Gather seeds and water crops.
-- Work with logic gates and conditional statements to automate production.
+- Work with switches to automate water system.
+- Maintain the surrounding ecosystem by neutralizng wildlife.
-- Maintain the surrounding ecosystem.
+- Maintain the surrounding ecosystem selective collection of resources (trees and mountains).
-- Build the farming economy of your home planet.
+- Build the farming economy of your home planet by collect crops which increaes your score.

 # Learning Aspects

 ## Learning Domains
-- Introductory Computer Science Concepts
+- Introductory Computer Science Concepts (Switches)
-- Introductory Economic Practices
-- Introductory Agriculture Practices
+- Introductory Agriculture Practices (Planting, Watering, Harvesting)

 ## Target Audiences